 4. You have to eat gluten-free.

-Whilst cutting out gluten is generally excellent advice when improving your digestive health, gluten-free products are typically terrible.
+Whilst cutting out gluten is generally a good advice when improving your digestive health, gluten-free products are typically terrible.
 Sure, they don't have gluten, but most gluten free products contain other gut wrecking ingredients like emulsifiers, artificial sugars and gums.